Louvers and HVAC

 • Pressure loss

-If you live in a particularly wet area, knowing your louvers’ water penetration resistance is critical to keeping your space dry.
-According to the Air Movement and Control Association International (AMCA), water penetration resistance refers to the amount of water that can pass through a louver under specific conditions.
-This amount is calculated by dividing the weight of the water that passes through the louver by the amount of free area at a specific free area velocity and tells us at what point the louver will leak when exposed to water.
+If you live in a particularly wet area, knowing the water penetration resistance is critical to keeping your space dry.
+According to the Air Movement and Control Association International (AMCA), water penetration resistance refers to the amount of water that can pass through under specific conditions.
+This amount is calculated by dividing the weight of the water that passes through the louver by the amount of free area at a specific free area velocity and tells us at what point it will leak when exposed to water.

 Every louver has a louver-free area calculation.
 To calculate the louver water penetration, you need to know the louver-free area.
 This amount is found by dividing the total open area of the louver by the area of the wall opening.
 Higher percentage free areas are better because it allows for more airflow by using a smaller footprint.
 Typical free areas range from 35-60%.